-3. Minimum SF of Commercial
+2. Minimum SF of Commercial

 - a.
 20,000 SF of commercial proposed: - i.
 Hotel (+/-4,000 SF for a restaurant and +/-4,000 SF of retail), B&B (+/-4,000 SF for a restaurant/cafe), Clubhouse (+/-2,000 SF), Retail Pad (+/-2,500 SF in the separate mixed-use building) - ii. +/-7,500 SF of additional commercial space on the first floor of two or three of the big house condos. - b.
 At present, the draft MDA reads that if the Applicants can't get a hotel to build on the site, the land will remain vacant. - i.
-The Planning Commission previously recommended the project with the understanding that a hotel would be built in the early phases of the project.
-The favorable recommendation for a zoning change was closely tied to the General Plan goal of getting more commercial development I the Town.

-- ii.
-Does the Planning Commission wish to include a date by which the hotel will be constructed to ensure sales tax revenue?
+Does the Town Council wish to include a date by which the hotel will be constructed to ensure sales tax revenue?
 3 years?
 5 years?
-Does Council desire a minimum level (4-star) hotel that they want included in the MDA? - iii.
-If the hotel is not constructed within the determined timeline, does the Planning Commission wish to include language that the land under the hotel (and parking area) will revert to the Town? - c.
-At present, the draft MDA reads that if the Applicants can't fill the +/-7,500 SF of commercial space in the retail building and on the first floors of the big house condos within one (1) year of Certificate of Occupancy (CO) for the residential condos, the space will revert to residential use.
-In the alternative, the Town can lease and (or buy at a later date) the bottom floor of Condo A and Condo B to be used for the Town offices. - Is the Planning Commission comfortable with this language in the MDA?
+Does Council desire a minimum level (4-star) hotel that they want included in the MDA? - ii.
+If the hotel is not constructed within the determined timeline, does Council wish to include language that the land under the hotel (and parking area) will revert to the Town? - c.
+At present, the draft MDA reads that if the Applicants can't fill the +/-7,500 SF of commercial space in the retail building and on the first floors of the big house condos within one (1) year of Certificate of Occupancy (CO) for the residential condos, the space will revert to residential use. - i.
+Is the Council comfortable with this language in the MDA?

-4. Complete Build-Out Timeline and Water
+3. Complete Build-Out Timeline and Water

 - a.
 The draft MDA does not have a detailed timeline for proposed development activities. - i.
-The Planning Commission initially recommended a detailed phasing plan: Phase 1 by X year, Phase 2 by X year, etc. - ii.
-Does Planning Commission still recommend a phasing plan? - iii.
-There should be a project completion date included in the MDA. - iv.
+The Planning recommended a detailed phasing plan: Phase 1 by X year, Phase 2 by X year, etc. - ii.
+Does Town Council concur that a phasing plan is needed? - iii.
+There should be a project completion date included in the MDA.

+iv.
 Water is proposed to be acquired subdivision by subdivision.
 If water is not obtained, no construction can occur.

-5. Amenities and Timing
+4. Amenities and Timing

 - a.
 The Applicants shall explain the proposed sequencing for proposed amenities such as the pond, pavilion, amphitheater, trails, etc. Right now, the sequencing appears to be tied to building permits and issuance of Certificates of Occupancy (COs). - i.
-If the Planning Commission recommends an overall Phasing Plan as noted in #3, amenity construction should be wrapped into the overall Phasing Plan. - ii.
-The Planning Commission should review the map prepared and included at the beginning of this Staff Report to confirm the type of amenities needed in Town.
+If the Town Council recommends an overall Phasing Plan as noted in #3, amenity construction should be wrapped into the overall Phasing Plan. - ii.
+The Town Council should review the map prepared and included at the beginning of this Staff Report to confirm the type of amenities needed in Town.
 Some are duplicative: Deer Springs includes an amphitheater and park as part of Phase 3.
 Deer Waters includes pickleball courts.
 Subsequent phasing in Shoreline also includes a pool, an amphitheater, sports courts, splash pad, etc. - iii.
-Applicants are requesting exemption from providing the 18 acres of public space as is required by the Town's current code. - iv.
-The proposed Amenity Phasing Plan:
+Applicants are requesting exemption from providing the 18 acres of public space as is required by the Town's current code.